-The big idea is that an AI-based relevance engine is how digital giants have turned over record profits.
-It is valuable for them, but it is essential, accessible, and affordable for other firms.
+The big idea is that an AI-based engine is how digital giants and have turned over record profits.
+It is valuable for them, but it is essential, accessible, and affordable for other firms with varying .

 For all the details, check out Nicolas Bordeleau and Vincent Bernard’s talk from Relevance 360.
 They explain these points and more from a product and practitioner point of view.